northpassvfx/northpass-play/README.md

   - iPad only
   - iPadOS 26+
-  - Requires Apple Pencil for annotation features
+  - Apple Pencil for annotation features or use your fingers !

   ## Support